aidmax/terraform-gcp-k8s/README.md

   see [this guide](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) on how do that.
   API account credentials JSON file must be downloaded and placed on your workstation.
-* Ssh key pair should be generated
+* SSH key pair should be generated in advance

 #### Software
 * [ gcloud ](https://cloud.google.com/sdk/install)